How should environmentalists engage with long-range transit planning studies? What should you focus on? What should you object to?

 A good Network Plan, once adopted, can make corridor studies a little easier.
 For example, corridor studies have to focus on one part of the city, so they cause difficult debates about which part of a city is the priority right now.
 An adopted Network Plan helps people focus on how each corridor is just part of a single interconnected network, designed to a consistent standard, that will serve the entire city.

-In the public discussions of the plan, we got two large critiques from the environmentalist left.
-Both are common in conversations about transit, and worth forming your own opinion on.
+In the public discussions of the plan, we received two large critiques from the environmentalist left.
+Both are common in conversations about transit and worth forming your own opinion on.

 The Technology-First Critique